wso2/product-ei/samples/async-messaging-patterns/README.md

 bin$ ./broker.sh

-2. Ensure to have the common.balx running, it it's not running execute the following
+2. Ensure to have the common.balx running, if it's not running execute the following

 bin$ ./integrator.sh ../samples/async-messaging-patterns/common.balx